utah-cs3550-fa25/assignments/hw7.md

 photos.
 If not, double-check that you made all the necessary edits to `settings.py`, stop the server with `kill`, and rerun the `runserver` command.

+Note that images will load slowly and won't be cached (so they'll be downloaded again and again each time).
+That's ok---fixing that is out of scope for this assignment.
+But they should eventually appear.

 Write a cover sheet